-If you are involved in a car accident, one of the next things you should do is call the police.
+If you are involved in a car accident, one of the first things you should do is call the police.
 They will arrive at the scene of the accident and make a police report.
 Many people involved in vehicle collisions are unsure about what they should and should not say to police following an accident.

 What Police Ask After a Car Accident

 Police officers who arrive at the scene of a car accident want to find out detailed information about the accident.
-In their report, police will write down when and where the accident occurred, description of environmental and road issues, injuries sustained and the names and phone numbers of everyone involved.
+In their report, police will write down when and where the accident occurred, a description of environmental and road issues, injuries sustained, and the names and phone numbers of everyone involved.
 They may also ask the people involved in the accident and witnesses to give statements.

 What to Say to the Police

 When you talk to the police following a car accident, it is important to stick to the facts and avoid speculating.
-Try to describe what happened before, during and after the accident to the best of your recollection.
-For example, if you noticed that the other driver was using a smartphone or didn’t stop at a redlight before the accident, inform the officer.
+Try to describe what happened before, during, and after the accident to the best of your recollection.
+For example, if you noticed that the other driver was using a smartphone or didn’t stop at a red light before the accident, inform the officer.

 Obtaining a Copy of the Police Report